NYPL-Simplified/circulation-patron-web/README.md

 ## Contributing

-There are two protected branches in this repository: `beta`, and `master`.
+There are three protected branches in this repository: `dev`, `qa`, and `production`.

-- `master` is the most current production deployment code.
-Any time a PR is merged in to master, a release is tagged and created.
+- `production` is the most current production deployment code.
+Any time a PR is merged in, a release is tagged and created.
 A Docker Image is then built by Github Actions, which is finally pushed to Docker Hub with the tag `latest` as well as the specific version tag of the release (ie `2.3.6`).
-Generally, we only make PRs to `master` from `beta` unless a hotfix is necessary in production.
+Generally, we only make PRs to `production` from `qa` unless a hotfix is necessary.
-- `beta` is the development and qa branch where feature PRs are brought together and staged/tried before being pushed into production.
-This is the default branch that most PRs should be pointed to.
-It is also tested, built and deployed by Github Actions with the tag `beta` and `beta.short_sha` where `short_sha` is from the most recent commit to beta.
-This way users can install the most recent beta using `beta` tag, or one at a specific commit for testing purposes.
+- `qa` is for staging release candidates when they are ready to be QA'd by the community.
+These will be pushed to docker with the tag `qa` as well as `qa.short_sha` where `short_sha` is from the most recent commit.
+- `dev` is the default branch.
+This is where PRs with development work should be made.
+Once determined it is ready for QA, we will make a PR to `qa`, then a subsequent PR to `production` if it is ready.

 ## Testing